githubtraining/training-manual/docs/23_gitignore.md

 ## Configure Git to ignore files

-You can add a text file in your repository titled `.gitignore` that instructs Git to stop tracking changes of certain files.
-This also means that these files will not be pushed to GitHub from your local machine.
+While working within your repository, you might notice files that your preferred editor or operating system have place in the repository.
+These files are typically things that you don't want git to track or include in the history of your project.
+Although you can manually ignore those files by never committing them to the history of the project, there is an easier way for you to ignore those files.
+Git enables you to ignore specific files, files types, and folders through the use of a text file you can add to your  repository titled `.gitignore`.
+This file instructs Git to stop tracking changes of certain files, which means that these files will not be pushed to GitHub from your local machine.

 **Files that you might want Git to ignore:**
 1. Secrets, e.g. `*.pem`, `*.key`